jnganzh/docker-demo/README.md

 # docker-demo

-ssh keygen -t rsa

-python3 -m venv ~/.venv

-source ~/.venv/bin/activate
+Simple functions that sums all the numbers from 0 to n

+## Pull and run the image from dockerhub

+docker run -it jarylngan/docker-demo python app.py --sum 5

+## To build the image and push to dockerhub from scratch

+### Remove all images from docker image ls

 docker rmi -f $(docker images -a -q)

+### Git clone this repo

+git clone <repo>

+### Build image (use your own account name and path)

 docker build --tag=jarylngan/docker-demo:latest .

+### Push Image to dockerhub
 docker push jarylngan/docker-demo:latest

-docker rmi -f $(docker images -a -q)

-docker run -it jarylngan/docker-demo python app.py --sum 5